After this chapter you will know all the basics around semiconductor components like diodes, transistors (BJT as well as MOSFETs) and their effects...

 This chapter I will mostly be written 1:1 from the book "Wege in die Elektonik" from Joseph Glagla and Gert Lindner; 1980.

-Two-Port-Theory Basic cricuits and h-parameters
+Two-Port-Theory Basic circuits and h-parameters

 The two-port-theory and the h-parameters are theoretical foundation for two-port-schematics.
-It is utlized for example to describe amplifiers, all circuits discussed here have a common ground in common.
+It is utilized for example to describe amplifiers, all circuits discussed here have a common ground in common.
 All three basic circuits are named after their in- and output: emitter circuit, base circuit and collector circuit.

 Depending on circuit the transistor-based amplifier has different properties as shown in the table below… To compute tha amplifier factor of a circuit the dynamic input (alternate current) \$r_{BE} = h_{11}\$ and dynamic output impedance \$r_{CE}= 1: h_22\$ and the alternate current gain \$\beta = h_{21}\$